-To create a content marketing strategy that works for your business in 2020 needs many elements to work together.
+To create a content marketing strategy that works for your business needs many elements to work together.

 Just good keywords or just seo optimized content don’t get you traffic or leads anymore.

 This article will help you create your very own content marketing strategy with which you can create Top quality content that can get you

 - Build trust with your leads and customers

 This is the exact same strategy that we use for our clients and for our own company.

 Read each point carefully below, and apply these steps in your company.
 I am also giving away free templates which you can use to manage and execute your content strategy effectively.